LATEST UPDATE (09/23/2023):

-As you can imagine, it will be a very different environment upon reopening and we will be very attentive to all elements of social distancing and precautionary safety measures given the continued threat posed by the COVID-19 virus.
+As you can imagine, it is a very different environment upon reopening and we are being very attentive to all elements of social distancing and precautionary safety measures given the continued threat posed by the COVID-19 virus.
 We are implementing careful operational restrictions and sanitation measures in order to maintain appropriate social distancing among all of our patients and staff.
-We will still be able to provide Telemedicine services as well for patients who would rather receive care virtually.
+We are still able to provide Telemedicine services as well for patients who would rather receive care virtually.

 Dear Valued Patients:

-At the VEI Hearing Center, our patients and associates are like family.
+At Virginia Eye Institute, our patients and associates are like family.
 As COVID-19, the coronavirus, continues to have an increased impact on communities around the globe, we feel it is important to connect directly with you to share more about the steps we’re taking to ensure our patients and associates remain safe and in good health.